of business leaders can't confidently prove how their AI decisions are made, or who is accountable for them.

 Whatever your role, you are the one who answers for the AI.
 We form that person.

 The daily method isn't a gimmick.
-SparkPoint™ draws on established research in habit formation, behaviour change and reflective practice — short, repeated practice is how judgement and values become durable, not a one-off course you forget by Friday.
+SparkPoint™ draws on established research in habit formation, behaviour change and reflective practice.
+Short, repeated practice is how judgement and values become durable, not a one-off course you forget by Friday.

 Across more than 27 years, Karen has held senior roles including at Deloitte, founded the recruitment and training operation for the London 2012 Olympic and Paralympic Games, worked at ExCeL London and with King's College London across its Institute of Psychiatry, Psychology & Neuroscience and King's Online.